MASSHUU12/pylauncher/README.md

 # PyLauncher

 A program used to automate the startup of a series of programs.

 I run the same programs every day, and I don't want them to slow down the system startup by automatically running, so I created this program to streamline and speed up the constant clicking of the same icons.

-The program is free of any dependencies, you just need to have Python.

 This source code is available to everyone under the standard [MIT](https://github.com/MASSHUU12/pylauncher/blob/master/LICENSE) license.